Pressure Cooker Mexican Beans with Avocado-Poblano Salsa

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Beans are too high in carbs for traditional low-carb eating plans.
-This recipe is loaded with low-glycemic ingredients, and would be approved for any phase of the South Beach Diet.
+Pressure Cooker Mexican Beans with Avocado-Poblano Salsa are loaded with low-glycemic ingredients, and would be approved for any phase of the South Beach Diet.
 However, dried beans are a limited food for Phase One so this should probably be a side dish for that phase.